Dungeon Hunter: Alliance

-Dungeon Hunter: Alliance is a hack and slash action role-playing video game developed and published by Gameloft in 2011.
+Dungeon Hunter: Alliance is a hack and slash action role-playing video game developed by Gameloft Montreal and published by Gameloft in 2011.
 The game is a remake of the 2009 iPhone game Dungeon Hunter, with the addition of a multiplayer mode and support for the PlayStation Move controller.

 Gameplay

 The game is set in a fantasy universe.
 Three character classes – mage, rogue, and warrior – are playable, with the game taking place over 30 levels in environments including dungeons, forests, and villages, which include randomly generated areas.
 Single quests are estimated to last 8 hours.
 Players can restart their game after completing all quests on an Elite mode, which enables them to level up to level 75.

 Multiplayer mode supports up to 4 players on a single server.
 Each player works together to complete the current quest of the host player, although players who are not on that quest in singleplayer mode will not have their data saved except for items and experience.
 Each player is assigned a color and their character can only pick up items with that color around them, ensuring each player gets an equal amount of loot.
 Unlike in singleplayer, when a character dies, the other players have a chance to revive him or her instead of having to completely restart the level.
 When all players die, the level will be restarted however.